-When ranking of tied teams eligible for tie-breaker(s) cannot be established by successive comparisons of win/loss records, i.e. unsolvable ties, only those teams that remain tied after such comparisons shall be ranked by implementing the ranking based on the Total Draw Distance of pre-game draw shots to the button for last stone advantage (the highest two draw shots will NOT be counted unless there are only two teams in the event).
-The least accumulated distance shall receive the highest ranking until the ranking has been completed (this will apply to any teams that split their round robin games, after a double round robin).
+When ranking of tied teams eligible for the playoffs cannot be established by successive comparisons of win/loss records, i.e. unsolvable ties, only those teams that remain tied after such comparisons shall be ranked by implementing the ranking based on the Total Draw Distance of pre-game draw shots to the button for last stone advantage (the highest two draw shots will NOT be counted unless there are only two teams in the event).
+The least accumulated distance shall receive the highest ranking until the ranking has been completed.